formloco/formloco/README.md

 For information on how to deploy formloco to your own server or cloud service check out https://github.com/formloco/formloco/wiki/Deployment.

+## Connect formloco

+formloco ships with `Connectors` that are used to setup connections to other application API's, such as QuickBooks, Xero, Microsoft Business Central and others.
+For more information on how to configure existing connectors or how to add your own check out https://github.com/formloco/formloco/wiki/Software-Development-Guide.

 ## Rebrand formloco

 formloco is built to be rebranded or customized in any way. check out https://github.com/formloco/formloco/wiki/Software-Development-Guide.